Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

-There have been quite a few research papers and media articles on the effects of gross motor exercises on kids' performance in the classroom.
+There have been quite a few research papers and media articles recently on how exercise can affect a child's performance in the classroom.

 Savvy teachers have been incorporating general gross motor exercises such as running on the spot and jumping jacks, or even just stretching exercises as quick breaks between lessons to boost kids’ concentration.

-I would like to go one step further and suggest classroom exercises
+I would like to go one step further and suggest some classroom exercises

 A recent series of articles in the Washington Post highlighted the